-54. Deposits
+51. Deposits

-The AAA may require the parties to deposit in advance of any hearings such sums of money as it deems necessary to cover the expense of the arbitration, including the arbitrator's fee, if any, and shall render an accounting to the parties and return any unexpended balance at the conclusion of the case.
+The AAA may require the parties to deposit in advance of any hearings such sums of money as it deems necessary to cover the expense of the arbitration, including the arbitrator's fees, if any, and shall render an accounting to the parties and return any unexpended balance at the conclusion of the case.

-55. Interpretation and Application of Rules
+52. Interpretation and Application of Rules

 The arbitrator shall interpret and apply these rules insofar as they relate to the arbitrator's powers and duties.
 When there is more than one arbitrator and a difference arises among them concerning the meaning or application of these rules, it shall be decided by a majority vote.
-If that is not possible, either an arbitrator or a party may refer the question to the AAA for final decision.
+If that is not possible, any arbitrator may refer the questions to the AAA for a final decision.
 All other rules shall be interpreted and applied by the AAA.